Gwindarr/in-60-seconds/tonerules/PITCHME.md

 @ulend
 ---
 ## **ว่าง**
-[Click Here for to Determine the Tone] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)
+[Click Here for to Determine the Tone[external-link]] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)
 @ul
 - What consonant class is the 	__initial__ consonant?
 - ว แหวน is a LOW class consonant